RIAEvangelist/node-parrot-drone/projects/common.md

 FlightPlan components state list.

 Triggered : when the state of required components changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` ComponentStateListChanged ` event from the drone :

 ```javascript